Passport, Money, & Valuables

 There are gyms available to in Del Mar, Veranda, Colina and Terrazas de Marbella community.

 Otherwise there is a gym at the Sibo Spa within the Marriott Hotel.
-The cost is $25/hour.
+Contact us for prices.

 Is there tennis available on the resort?

 There are tennis courts operated by the Sibo Spa within the Marriott Hotel.
-The cost is $25/hour.
+Contact us for prices.

 Is there a kid’s club at the resort?

 Yes, there is a kid’s club at the Marriott hotel open from 10 am – 4pm.
-Day-pass is $55 per child.
+Contact us for prices.